If you’ve ever thopught that you had a lack of motivation, you probably think about it like this:

 Whether we’re aware of it or not, this is the theory of motivation that most of us live by.
 And we think about motivation like this because that’s how it feels.

-When we’re sunk into the couch watching Netflix after a long day at work, being on the trail in the middle of a run seems hopelessly far away.
+When we’re sunk into the couch watching Netflix after a long day at work, being on the trail in the middle of a run seems hopelessly far away—It’s as if we have a noticeable lack of motivation to get us there.

 We wish longingly for one of those rare bursts of energy and enthusiasm, but most of the time inertia wins out and we stay on the couch.
 Then we explaining things to ourselves with metaphors like “My tank is just empty” or “I’m just not feeling it today.”